M1-CHPS/glhpc/docs/lab5.md

 ## 1 - Plotting and data analysis

 Kepler generates time-series, that is data indexed by a timestep.
 First, look at the data inside `data/Kepler-8_light_curve.csv`.
-The `time` column denotes the time in days since the satelite reference.
+The `time` column denotes the time in days since the satellite reference.
 The `flux` column is the normalized measured luminosity of the Kepler 8 star at a given date.

 #### a) Setup python